 However, the purchasing of materials and services is a process that involves the interaction of purchasing staff and potential vendors, which leads to personal relationships and contacts.

 A purchasing professional will naturally call a vendor they have personal knowledge of before they cold call other potential suppliers.
-The relationship between a business and their suppliers is one that is developed over a period and based on personal relationships.
+The relationship between a business and its suppliers is one that is developed over a period and based on personal relationships.

 However, the purchasing professional is duty-bound to their employer to ascertain the best product or service at the best cost, in the timeliest fashion.
 Purchasing standards are in place to ensure that the needs of the company are foremost in any negotiations with potential suppliers.